TheSirLancelot/Netulla/ProjectSummary.md

 - Tyree Maeser, Software Engineer

 **Project description:**
-- This project is a network-tools suite that provides the user a myraid of mini-applications via the web.
+- This project is a network-tools suite that provides the user a myriad of mini-applications via the web.

 **Project goal:**
 - Conduct self-evaluations and peer reviews to improve collaborative projects